QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 Introduction to Differentiable Programming
 =============================================

-Automatic differentiation (AD, sometimes called algorithmic differentiation) is a crucial way to increase the accuracy and performance of estimation and solution methods.

-The promise of differentiable programming (as the natural evolution of AD is sometimes called) is that we can move towards taking the derivatives of almost arbitrarily complicated computer programs, rather than simply thinking about the derivatives of mathematical functions.
+The promise of differentiable programming is that we can move towards taking the derivatives of almost arbitrarily complicated computer programs, rather than simply thinking about the derivatives of mathematical functions.
+Differentiable programming is the natural evolution of automatic differentiation (AD, sometimes called algorithmic differentiation).

-Stepping back, there are essentially three ways to calculate the gradient or Jacobian
+Stepping back, there are three ways to calculate the gradient or Jacobian

 *  Analytic derivatives / Symbolic differentiation

-    * You can sometimes calculate the derivative on "pen and paper" and potentially simplify the expression
+    * You can sometimes calculate the derivative on pen-and-paper, and potentially simplify the expression
+    * In effect, repeated applications of the chain rule, product rule, etc.
     * It is sometimes, though not always, the most accurate and fastest option if there are algebraic simplifications.
-    * In effect, repeated applications of the chain rule, product rule.
     * Sometimes symbolic integration on the computer a good solution, if the package can handle your functions.
 Doing algebra by hand is tedious and error-prone, but is sometimes invaluable.